processone/docs.ejabberd.im/content/admin/configuration.md

 for the option description and a related example in [Restrict Execution with AccessCommands](../guide/managing/#restrict-execution-with-accesscommands).

-If you just want to provide an erlang term inside an option, you can use the `> erlangterm.` syntax for embedding erlang terms in a YAML file, for example:

-	modules:
-	  mod_cron:
-	    tasks:
-	      - time: 10
-	        units: seconds
-	        module: mnesia
-	        function: info
-	        arguments: "> []."
-	      - time: 3
-	        units: seconds
-	        module: ejabberd_auth
-	        function: try_register
-	        arguments: "> [\"user1\", \"localhost\", \"pass\"]."

 # Configuring One or Several XMPP Domains

 ## Host Names